-MSCK REPAIR TABLE detects partitions in Athena but doesn't add them to the AWS Glue Data Catalog
+Why doesn't my MSCK REPAIR TABLE query add partitions to the AWS Glue Data Catalog?

 When I run MSCK REPAIR TABLE, Amazon Athena returns a list of partitions, but then fails to add the partitions to the table in the AWS Glue Data Catalog.